-Over the weekend, the stars finally aligned and we went out with our little girls to take our Christmas card photos.
+Over the weekend, the stars finally aligned and we went out with our little girls to take our holiday card photos.

 I was really happy with how they turned out, and thought I’d share some of my tips for making the event easy, quick, and non-stressful for both the parents and the children.

-Click through for a few secrets to getting a Christmas-card-worthy shot with little ones:
+Click through for a few secrets to getting a holiday-card-worthy shot with little ones:

 #1: Go somewhere they like